The wonderful, wonderful cat.

 - Felix The Cat By Dragon Co., AKA Felix The Cat 3 (NES): An unlicensed platformer by Dragon Co. starring Felix, released in 1998.
 The plot is based on the Van Beuren Studios Felix short The Goose That Laid the Golden Egg.

-- Big Top's Cartoon Toolbox, starring Felix the Cat (1994): A cartoon maker starring the Joe Oriolo era characters, released exclusively for Macintosh Performa computers.
+- Big Top's Cartoon Toolbox, starring Felix the Cat (1994): A cartoon maker starring the Joe Oriolo era characters.

 - Baby Felix Creativity Center (1997): A PC art game.